Table of Contents

 Loss Discovered vs. Loss Sustained

-When you have a “loss discovered” form, this means that your coverage applies to losses that were discovered during your policy period.
-That means that it doesn’t matter when the act that led to the loss took place, as long as the loss was discovered while the policy was active.
+When you have a “loss discovered” form, your coverage applies to losses discovered during your policy period.
+That means it doesn’t matter when the act that led to the loss occurred, as long as the loss was discovered while the policy was active.

 Filing a Claim

 Best practices say that you shouldn’t wait longer than 30 to 60 days after recovery to provide your insurer with written notice of the covered loss.
-Generally speaking, businesses will have in between four and six months after the discovery to provide the insurer with valid proof of loss.
+Generally speaking, businesses will have four to six months after the discovery to provide the insurer with valid proof of loss.

 In many cases, commercial crime insurance policies provide some coverage to help businesses pay for forensic experts and attorneys to help them out in building a strong proof of loss, since having a detailed report of the crime committed and the loss discovered is both in the best interest of the insured and the insurer.